Why did the bat cross the road?

-A silly take on an old joke, but this is reality in the urban century, and it’s what motivates me to view ecology and conservation biology through an urban lens.
-My research aims to shed light on how cities can be better stewards of global biodiversity and my teaching aims to raise awareness of the need to do that.
+A silly take on an old joke, but also truth in the urban century—it’s what motivates me to view ecology and conservation biology through an urban lens.
+My research aims to clarify how cities can be better stewards of biodiversity, and my teaching aims to raise awareness of the need to do so.

 But this isn’t what I always wanted to do.
 Like most Canadian kids, I spent lots of time outdoors, but I was no Nature nut.
 Instead, given my knack for languages and writing, I hoped to become a translator – a path I pursued through a BA at Concordia University in Montreal.